bloxstreet/support/staff information/policies.md

 {:.text-red-300}
 Resignations are **FINAL**.
 No reranks will be offered if you change your mind.
 Please think over resignations carefully.
 They are a big thing and you need to be certain.
 You **WON'T** be ranked back after you resign.
 Reranks are also not given to users who are demoted.

+## Rank Transfer Policy
+{:.text-red-300}
+As a staff member, you're allowed to transfer your rank onto another account.
+If you wish to do so, create a ticket in the BloxStreet communications server.

+You cannot transfer your rank onto another account if you are hacked or banned by Roblox.